jkosik/gke-deployer/README.md

 # gke-deployer
-This projects assumes existing GCP projects (limitation of GCP Free Tier).
+This project deploys GKE and adidtional components to GCP using [GitHub Actions](.github/workflows/gke-deploy.yaml) or alternatively [Azure DevOps Pipelines] supported by Terraform and Ansible.
-Deploys GKE to GCP and postdeploys [Jumphost](docs/jh.md) with tooling as kubectl, Helm, [ArgoCD](docs/argocd.md).
+[Jumphost](docs/jh.md) is equipped tooling as kubectl, Helm, [ArgoCD](docs/argocd.md) and sample k8s manifests.
-The code uses [GitHub Actions CICD](.github/workflows/gke-deploy.yaml) and [Azure DevOps howto](docs/azure-devops.md) alternative.
+Both GKE and Jumphost are pre-configured to deliver logs and metrics to GCP Cloud Logging and Cloud Monitoring.

 Project assumes private GKE cluster not exposed to the external world.
-However GKE setup is ready to permit external access to API Server on demand.
-Documentation and provsioning code reflect this isolation.
-Normally many things could be done easier.
+However GKE setup is preconfigured to permit external access to API Server on demand by running `gcloud container clusters update CLUSTER --master-authorized-networks CIDR` or by updating respective Terraform variables.
+Documentation and provsioning code reflect GKE isolation.
+Normally many things could be done easier for public CKE cluster.

 ## Architecture
 ![architecture](docs/static/gke-deployer.png)

 ## Prerequisites
+Projects assumes existing GCP projects (limitation of the GCP Free Tier).
 1. create GCP project, e.g. `workload-318005` with activated billing and few APIs:
 ```
 gcloud beta billing projects link PROJECT_ID --billing-account=BILLING_ACCOUNT